FinS-Pilot: A Benchmark for Online Financial RAG System: Introduction

 \section{Introduction}

 LLMs have profoundly transformed social production and people's working patterns.
 Their remarkable information comprehension and generation capabilities endow LLMs with extensive application value.
-In both academia and industry, LLMs have achieved significant performance improvements in multiple tasks within the fields of natural language processing and information retrieval.
-In the field of information retrieval, LLMs and traditional information retrieval technologies have started to influence and collaborate with each other, resulting the retrieval-augmented generation technology~(RAG).
-RAG provides LLMs with highly professional and real-time external knowledge through information retrieval, reducing hallucinations during the generation process of LLMs~\cite{RAG-hallucination-benchmark-AAAI2024}.
+In both academia and industry, LLMs have achieved significant performance improvements in multiple tasks within the fields of NLP and IR.
+In the field of IR, LLMs and traditional information retrieval technologies have started to influence and collaborate with each other, resulting the retrieval-augmented generation technology~(RAG)~\cite{mei2025survey}.
+RAG provides LLMs with highly professional and real-time external knowledge through information retrieval, reducing hallucinations during the generation process of LLMs~\cite{RAG-hallucination-benchmark-AAAI2024,chen2025improving,chen2025mao,guo2025deepseek}.
 RAG is widely applied in fields with strong professionalism and real-time requirements, and the financial field is one of them.

-Since the datasets in the financial field may involve business secrets and have the problems of strong privacy and high acquisition difficulty, the current benchmarks for retrieval-augmented generation in the financial field are still in short supply, and existing datasets are not fully publicly available~\cite{islam2023financebench}.
-Therefore, constructing an open-source benchmark for retrieval-augmented generation in the financial field is of great importance for the evaluation in the financial field.
+Since the datasets in the financial field may involve business secrets and have strong privacy and high acquisition difficulty problems, the current benchmarks for RAG in the financial field are still in short supply.
+Therefore, constructing an open-source benchmark for financial RAG is important for evaluation.
 Currently, the evaluation datasets for financial tasks include FinanceBench~\cite{islam2023financebench}, FiQA~\cite{maia201818}, FinQA~\cite{chen2021finqa}, etc., and they still have many problems.

-Firstly, the data sources of these datasets are basically concentrated on financial reports, and the queries are mostly focused on financial question-answering tasks based on static data such as financial reports.
-However, the low update frequency of financial reports limits their value as sources of real-time information.
-Secondly, these datasets do not utilize dynamic data interfaces and cannot obtain real-time market information.
-Moreover, the queries in the existing datasets are not from the real financial application scenarios, resulting the gap between their evaluation results and the performance of models in the online environment.
+Firstly, these datasets are constructed from financial report, with queries focused on financial question-answering tasks based on static reports.
+However, the low update frequency of financial reports leads to a lack of real-time information.
+Secondly, they do not utilize dynamic data interfaces and cannot obtain real-time market information.
+Moreover, the queries are not from the real application scenarios, resulting the gap between their evaluation results and the performance of models in the online environment.